-Brel (they/he/him) began their co-op journey in 2014 in Madison, Wisconsin as a member of Madison Community Cooperative, Madison Area Cooperative Housing Alliance, and the United People of Color Caucus.
+Brel (they/them) began their co-op journey in 2014 in Madison, Wisconsin as a member of Madison Community Cooperative, Madison Area Cooperative Housing Alliance, and the United People of Color Caucus.
 In their free time, Brel teaches at and serves on the board of the Madison Freewheel Bicycle Co. and is in the process of converting it to a worker-owned co-op.
 Brel sees cooperatives as one of the best ways to affect social change and actively fight gentrification and extractive economic practices.
 Brel strives to make sure that people of color in cooperatives are represented, supported, and respected by our co-ops.
 Brel believes in strategic, continual expansion of the co-op sector because we can change the world for the better with these things!
-Brel has served on all three NASCO Family Boards and is the staff liaison to the NASCO Development Services board.

 Having worked with coops at various stages of development as a volunteer, board member, and staff member, Daniel (he/him) now serves as the Director for NASCO Properties.
 As liaison to the board, he works to coordinate maintenance, governance, and budgeting for co-ops in the NASCO Properties system.
-Daniel also helps co-op organizers in the initial stages of development, gives guidance to co-ops on how to operate successfully, identifies potential co-op development projects and assesses their feasibility, and manages assets for NASCO.
-Daniel is the staff liaison to the NASCO Properties Board and NASCO Properties Executive Committee.
-Daniel really likes migas tacos.
+Daniel also supports co-ops in responding to crises, long-term planning, and technical support.

 Contact Daniel for inquiries regarding NASCO Properties, co-op staffing issues, budgeting, or concerns about housing discrimination and fair housing.